miamiruby/ruby_assesment/README.md

 ## Please add the following to the README and answer the following:

 - What was difficult about this exercise?
+  It is reasonable

 - What would you have done if you had had more time?
+  Used simpleform, made tests, used a css framework for the layouts

 - What were your overall thoughts on this assessment?
+  I like that it was open.. many take too long or too short

 ## To Complete